 The software enables businesses to centralize projects and communications to a single platform for better transparency and limitless collaboration.
 Funded by investors such as W Capital Partners, AB Private Credit Investors, Greenspring Associates, Atlas Peak Capital, and Susquehanna Growth Equity, this tool is already ironing out kinks in big companies such as Cisco, Cars.com, Trek, and Schneider Electric.

 Working with enterprises across 30 different countries around the world, Actifio is a way for companies to virtualize data.
-By reducing copies of data, they can streamline IT infrastructure with purpose-built solutions for enterprises who may want to deliver data as a service.
-In doing this, the software enables companies to maintain data integrity while also improving productivity, access and availability of data.
+By reducing copies of data, they can streamline IT infrastructure with purpose-built solutions for enterprises that may want to deliver data as a service.
+In doing this, the software enables companies to maintain data integrity while also improving productivity, access, and availability of data.

 Having been around since 2018, Illumio has gained a great deal of attention from investors such as Data Collective, JP Morgan Asset Management, Accel, 8VC, and AME Cloud Ventures.
 The advanced nature of their software has driven their success, with Illumio solutions rolled out by companies such as Morgan Stanley, Salesforce, and Workday.

 Cloudflare is a B2B service dealing with security and web performance.
 Providing services online, they help to speed up website performance and protect content through their suite of tools.
-CloudFlare Security protect websites from online threats such as SQL injection, crawlers, and DDOS, while Cloudflare Optimizer accelerates website performance, while enabling users to download applications to their website using the Cloudflare Applications software (without compromising speed and efficiency).
+Cloudflare Security protects websites from online threats such as SQL injection, crawlers, and DDOS, while Cloudflare Optimizer accelerates website performance while enabling users to download applications to their website using the Cloudflare Applications software (without compromising speed and efficiency).